 When it comes to the high jump, this 23-year-old Belarusian athlete is making a name for himself.
 At the European U20 Championships Nedasekau took home gold for his 2.33m performance.
 2 years later, at the same event, he took home gold again.
 If his jump continues to improve as it has been, then 2021 is looking like it’ll be a successful year for this young man.

 Since taking the gold in the 2015 Pan American Junior Championship for his 7.76m long jump, Echevarría has garnered a lot of attention.
 Three years later, at the World Indoor.
 Championships in Birmingham, he landed his second gold with his longest (unassisted) jump to date, 8.46m.
 He is currently ranked 2nd in the world and holds an 8.92m wind-assisted jump record – which he jumped in Havana, not far from his hometown of Camaguey, Cuba.

 The 23-year-old Kenyan runner recently took first place in the All-Japan Corporate Team Half-Marathon Championships, running an incredibly impressive 1:0012.
 This time was his personal best, and he also managed to shave off 6 seconds from the Yamaguchi course best – both of which have increased his profile and renewed the interest of the half-marathon world.

 Athletics was the first competition in the ancient Olympics for a reason, it is incredibly rewarding in all of its forms.
-And, if you keep an eye on these athletes, then you too can be rewarded if you make the right bets at the right site – a site like Platin Casino is a good place to start.
+And, if you keep an eye on these athletes, then you too can be rewarded if you make the right bets at the right site – sites like Platin Casino and real money casino slots are a good place to start.
 Whether Letsile becomes the new Usain Bolt, or Echevarría ranks 1st in the world, these athletes are assured for 2021 success.